 SFAs may purchase food from local farmers or farmer's markets.
 This is called farm-to-school.
 Section 4303 of the Farm Security and Rural Investment Act of 2002 adds a new paragraph (j) at the end of Section 9 of the Richard B. Russell National School Lunch Act pertaining to purchases of locally produced products.
 The provision requires the Secretary of Agriculture to encourage institutions participating in the NSLP and SBP to purchase locally produced foods to the maximum extent practicable.
 USDA now allows a geographic preference when procuring unprocessed locally grown or locally raised agricultural products.
 Geographic preference may ONLY be applied to the procurement of unprocessed agricultural products which are locally grown and locally raised and that have not been cooked, seasoned, frozen, canned, or combined with any other products.
+If an SFA is interested in Farm to School, contact Cheri Long at 405-522-6768 or <cheri.long@ag.ok.gov>.
 (Reference USDA Policy Memo SP-30-2008)